 5. Take out insurance

 Insurance is often something we would rather not think about.
 But make sure you have adequate protection and any new assets are included.
 Shop around regularly for the best policies for your needs.
-If you’re not sure about what policies you need, speaking with an independent financial adviser will help keep you protected if things go wrong.
+If you’re not sure about what policies you need, speaking with a financial adviser will help keep you protected if things go wrong.

 6. Sort your super

 If you have never consolidated your superannuation, you’ll likely be paying several sets of fees which will be eating into your nest egg.
 It is well worth the time to roll all your super into one fund and grow your money faster.
 To further increase this growth, consider contributing extra money into your super fund.
 It is also worthwhile taking the time to learn about your super.
 Understand your investment options and check they’re right for you.